Things to Do in United States in October

 Best Activities in October

-Great Lakes Lighthouse Tours
+Great Lakes Coastal Hiking and Lighthouse Tours

 October Events & Festivals

-Halloween Celebrations and Haunted Tours
+Halloween Celebrations Nationwide